 Does the intake of lemon water every morning weaken your bones?

 There is no research that supports this.
 Hence, you can go for it.
 But if you have come across someone facing such issues due to the intake of lemon water in the mornings, do consult your doctor.

-What are the side effects of using lemon on hair?
+What are the side effects of lemons on hair?
 Does it decolorize hair?

-Frequent use of lemons on the hair can damage the scalp, given the acidic nature of the fruits.
+Side effects of lemons on the hair, if frequently used, can include damage to the scalp, given the acidic nature of the fruits.
 And yes, the same nature of lemons can also turn your hair gray.
 To avoid this, use lemon juice along with some warm hair oil.
 This ensures your scalp doesn’t get dried up.

 - “The 10 ways you’re damaging your teeth…”.
 DailyMail.

 - “A new twist on soft tooth enamel”.
 National Institute of Dental and Craniofacial Research.